-The Food and Drug Administration (FDA) has put a “black box” label warning on the controversial permanent birth-control device Essure, in addition to undertaking other safety precautions, but it is leaving the product on the market, according to The Washington Post.
+The Food and Drug Administration (FDA) has put a “black box” label, essentially a strong warning on Essure, the controversial permanent birth-control device.
+This is in addition to undertaking other safety precautions, but it is leaving the product on the market, according to The Washington Post.

-Essure, produced by the German company Bayer AG, has come under fire in recent months for causing persistent problems in some women, including irregular bleeding, pelvic pain and mood disorders, to the point where some devices had to be surgically removed, as discussed previously on this blog.
+Essure, produced by the German company Bayer AG, has come under fire in recent months for causing persistent problems in some women, including irregular bleeding, pelvic pain and mood disorders, to the point where some devices had to be surgically removed.

 The agency’s decision to not take more forceful action on Essure, including pulling it from the shelves, drew criticism from around the country, including from groups of women who have spoken out against the product’s effects.
 In particular, some consumers are disappointed that the device is still being sold as a viable option for permanent birth control despite reports that some 631 women became pregnant after receiving the Essure implant, per the Washington Post.
 Essure, first approved in 2002, has consistently been hailed as a safe and permanent alternative birth control method by Bayer, remarking that it has a 99% chance of effectiveness.